soareseric/myanimelist-web-scraping-using-python/README.md

 MyAnimeList, often abbreviated as MAL, is an anime and manga social networking and social cataloging application website run by volunteers.
 The site provides its users with a list-like system to organize and score anime and manga.

+Note: At the time of viewing this, I may still be in the process of developing the content and updating this repository.
+As a result, you may encounter "under development" parts.

 <p align="center"> <a href="https://myanimelist.net/"/> <img src="https://loucosporgeek.com.br/wp-content/uploads/2021/02/MyAnimeList-Logo.jpg" alt="MAL" width="50%" height="10%"/> </a> </p>

 We need to extract the data from the site to answer this 10 questions: